Skip to Content

-Sometimes that means a focus on recommitting to a stronger, healthy relationship, sometimes it brings a brand new life without your spouse.
+Sometimes that means a focus on recommitting to a stronger, healthy relationship, and sometimes it brings a brand new life without your spouse.
+Either way, these tips truly will be a great start to either one.

 Maybe separating from your spouse was your idea.
 Maybe not.

+Feeling paralyzed?
+Overwhelmed?
+Did you take a hit to your self-esteem?
+Don't know what to do?
 Wondering how you will survive a trial separation?

-You’re not alone.
-Breaking up, being separated from your spouse, and soon to be divorced is scary.
+You're not alone.
+Breaking up, being separated from your spouse, and soon to be divorced, is scary.
+It's a change, no matter whose idea it was.
+The key is to keep moving forward.

 So you've separated from your spouse?
 Now what?